thomasgaozx/thomasgaozx.github.io/content/math/algorithms.md

 Non recursive just use stack.

-#### DFS Loop Checking

-Loop checking for dfs approach is a little bit trickier.
+### Graph Cycle Checking

+Method 1:
 Each vertice needs to have an extra property `v.occupied`.

-> A vertice can be _visited_ but not _occupied_.
+A vertice can be _visited_ but not _occupied_.
 DFS approach achieves reverse topological sort through post order traversal.
 The _occupation_ of a vertice occurs in the _reverse topological sorted_ fashion.
 That is to say, when it is one vertice's turn to be occupied (post-order), all outgoing edges of that vertice must be occupied already.
 If any of the outgoing edges are not occupied, then there is at least one loop.

+Method 2:
+DFS, keep track of the vertices reached in the current recursion stack.
+If a vertex is reached that is already in teh recursion stack, then there is a cycle in the tree.

 ## Backtracking